maciejfec2i/eCommerceFinalProject/README.md

 e-commerce Final Project as part of automated testing and BDD training.

 ## Overall Objectives
-Develop two end-toend tests that use Cucumber and Selenium WebDriver.
+Develop two end-to-end tests that use Cucumber and Selenium WebDriver.

 ## Test Case 1
 The test will login to an e-commerence site as a registered user, purchase an item of clothing, apply a discount code and check that the total is correct after the discounnt & shipping is applied.